5th Infantry Regiment (Lithuania): 1919

+Spring

+March

 The regiment was founded on 2 March 1919.
 Initially, it was called the Separate Battalion (Atskiras batalionas).
-The regiment began to be organized in Kaunas by the Commandant Officer of Kaunas, Kazys Škirpa, by the order of the Minister of National Defense.
-The Separate Battalion's core were the 5th and 6th Infantry Companies and the 2nd Hussar Squadron that were detached from Kaunas' komendantūra.
+The regiment began to be organized in Kaunas by the Commandant of Kaunas, Kazys Škirpa, by the order of the Minister of National Defense.
+The Separate Battalion's core were the 5th and 6th Infantry Companies and the 2nd Hussar Squadron.
+These units were detached from Kaunas Military Commandant's Office (Karo komendantūra, KK).
 The infantry companies became the 1st and 2nd companies, which were soon joined by new volunteers.

-On March 23, 20 soldiers from the Kaunas city Kommandantur training team and 16 soldiers from the grenadier team arrived.
+On March 23, 20 soldiers from the Kaunas city KK training team and 16 soldiers from the grenadier team arrived.
 On March 28, these were joined by the Kaunas' training team's soldiers of the 1st and 4th Company, in addition to several volunteer machine gunners from Vilnius.
 The newly arrived 1st company was renamed as the 1st Company, the 4th Company as the 2nd Company, while the former 1st Company was renamed as the 3rd Company, the 2nd Company - the 4th.

 By the end of March, there were 20 officers and 700 soldiers, almost all of which were volunteers, in the unit.

+April–May

 In April, the battalion was engaged in fights against Soviet Russia's Red Army.
 On 8 May 1919, the regiment fought against the Polish Army.

+Summer

 By mid-1919, 24 officers, 726 soldiers, 4 war officials and one doctor served in the battalion.
 Their armament was 8 machine guns, 686 rifles, 120 pistols and revolvers, about 104,000 rounds of ammunition.

 On 20 June 1919, this battalion was named the Vilnius Battalion (Vilniaus batalionas).
 In July, the battalion was assigned to the 1st Infantry Brigade.
 The regiment fought against the Bolsheviks at Pajautiškės, Stašiūnai, Zarasai and Imbradas.
 After battles with the Soviet Russian Army ceased, the unit was dislocated in Žiežmariai.

+Autumn

 On 10 November 1919, the Vilnius Battalion was renamed and reinforced, thus becoming the 5th Infantry Regiment.
-Battalions I and II were formed from the existing companies and one Kommandantur company from Seinai.
+Battalions I and II were formed from the existing companies and one KK company from Seinai.

 On 21 and 22 November 1919, the regiment fought against the Bermontians.